 It depends on their level of suspicion:

-What can Police do with your consent?
+What can Police Search with Consent?

 Almost anything to find evidence of a crime on you or in your car.